Website Builder vs WordPress: Which One Is for You?

 Website builders also use proprietary software and don’t open the code to the public to minimize vulnerabilities.
 If a bug or vulnerability is detected, their developer team will be responsible for fixing it.

-While they are relatively secure platforms, you should ensure that you have an SSL certificate installed on your domain and use TLS encryption for transactions.
+While they are relatively secure platforms, you should ensure that you have an SSL installed on your domain and use TLS encryption for transactions.
 Some website builders already include this in their plans, but in case they don’t, you should get one yourself.

 Additional security measures include using a safe password and enabling two-factor authentication if available.